RBigData/docker/README.md

 # Contact

-If something goes wrong, please open an issue on the main github repository.
+If something goes wrong, please open an issue on the [github repository](https://github.com/RBigData/pbdr-base).